borekl/cvs-logwatcher/README.md

 #### Targets configuration

 When a logfile match occurs, the program will search list of targets to decide what action to perform.
+Target configuration prescribes the interaction with given device.
+One log matching rule might end up in different targets to accommodate different device configurations, operating systems, etc. At this moment this target-finding only uses source logfile and hostname.

 The targets are defined as list of hashes, that define number of various options.
 Options `logfile` and `hostmatch` are used when searching for a matching target.
 The first matching target is used and the rest is skipped.

-The reason for this logfile → target indirection is to enable to have one logfile to trigger different actions if the user so desires.
-Currently the discrimination is only hostname-based, but the mechanism could be extended later.

 **`id`**
 Target identification name.
 Arbitrary string, but you should use something short